 So, the air gapped computer can potentially be infected by malware, despite best efforts, unless no external media transfers occur.
 Finally, and more ominously, this:

 In general, malware can exploit various hardware combinations to leak sensitive information from air-gapped systems using “air-gap covert channels”.
 These hardware combinations use a number of different mediums to bridge the air-gap, including: acoustic, light, seismic, magnetic, thermal, and radio-frequency

 Just thinking through the above as stated, one would think that as long as no external media transfers occur, both of these “bombshell” statements should not apply, right?
 But at some point, the computing infrastructure had to be assembled from parts, probably from diverse nations, then loaded with firmware, an operating system, applications, and data.

 Even with no ongoing external media transfers, I would think hidden malware that existed before the hardening phase could raise its ugly head.
 I am not a security expert by any means, but after reading the Wikipedia article and doing a little research out of curiosity, this does just seem to make sense to me.

 After reading that last two bombshells at the end of the article, I came to the following conclusion.
 I think it is probably pretty accurate:

-The only way to completely and utterly secure computers or network infrastructure is to never buy them in the first place.
-If you already have them, just pitch everything into the gaping maw of an active volcano, or a high temperature blast furnace…
+The only way to completely and utterly secure computing infrastructure is to never buy it in the first place.
+If you already have some, just pitch everything into the gaping maw of an active volcano, or a high temperature blast furnace…

 Assume data theft, data loss, and operational interruption are inevitable, and put mitigation strategies in place before they happen.

-I hope this post has given the concerned IT admin or business owner a hearty LOL to take the edge off some worry.
-However, I do think there are some pearls of wisdom hear that do in all seriousness apply.
+I hope this (hopefully funny) post has given the concerned IT admin or business owner a hearty LOL to take the edge off some worry.
+However, I do think there are some pearls of wisdom here that do in all seriousness apply.